-From AdAge on : “MedStar Health, a healthcare provider in the Maryland and D.C. region, has picked MDC Partners’ Doner as its agency of record.
+From AdAge by on : “MedStar Health, a healthcare provider in the Maryland and D.C. region, has picked MDC Partners’ Doner as its agency of record.
 The agency will oversee strategy, creative and production for the provider, which has 10 hospitals, a home health agency and more than 300 urgent care, physician practice and other care sites.
 The company previously worked with AB&C Creative Intelligence.
 Bajkowski & Partners led the search.”

 State Sales Tax Coming to Your Favorite eTailer